How to Save for Retirement: A Simple Guide to Achieve Your Dream

 Continue growing your retirement savings using these moves:

-• Increase your savings rate.
-It’s common to have a slow savings rate when you’re young, but you can increase it as you begin increasing your income.
-For instance, you can begin increasing your savings rate by 1% each year, from 5% of your income in your early 20s to at least 15% in your 30s.
+• Increase your savings rate: While savings rates are often low in your youth, they can grow as your income does.
+For example, you could boost your savings rate by 1% annually, moving from 5% of your income in your early 20s to at least 15% in your 30s.

 How to save in your 40s